-Check how the accountant works out their charges or fees, as this can potentially save you thousands of dollars.
+The way an accountant works out their charges or fees can potentially save you thousands of pounds.

 Always ask for a quote based on workload rather than what your company is making.
 Some accountants have stopped working on fee basis and instead ask their clients to pay a monthly retainer.